IntellureIntellure

 That weekly team meeting might seem harmless, but when you calculate the true cost of everyone's time, the numbers can be eye-opening.
 A single hour-long meeting with six people earning $75/hour costs your organization nearly $25,000 per year in labor alone.

-In today's remote and hybrid work environment, meetings have become the default solution for everything - from quick status updates to complex decision-making sessions.
+In today's remote and hybrid work environment, meetings have become the default solution for nearly everything, whether it's a quick status update or a complex decision-making session.
 But without understanding the financial impact, it's easy for meeting costs to spiral out of control.
 This is where a meeting cost calculator becomes an invaluable business tool.

 Why Calculate Meeting Costs?

 Most organizations treat meetings as "free" because there's no obvious line item in the budget.
-But meetings are far from free - they're one of your largest hidden expenses.
+But meetings are far from free, since they're one of your largest hidden expenses.
 Every minute spent in a meeting is time that could be allocated to revenue-generating activities, strategic work, or deep focus tasks.

 The Hidden Cost of Meetings